 They adhere to the Audit Code of Practice, to provide assurance on the quality and effectiveness of the College’s corporate governance and are independent of College management.

-You can read the most recent Audit Committee minutes in the 'Downloads' section of this page.
+You can read the most recent Audit Committee minutes below:

 The Search Committee